-As an action, you conjure a portal linking an unoccupied space you can see within 18 meters to a precise location on a different plane of existence.
-The portal is a circular opening, which you can make 1.5 to 6 meters in diameter.
+As you spend 1 minute to cast this spell, you conjure a portal linking an unoccupied space you can see within 10 meters to a precise location on a different plane of existence.
+The portal is a circular opening, which you can make 1 meter to 4 meters in diameter.
 You can orient the portal in any direction you choose.
 The portal lasts for the duration.

 The portal has a front and a back on each plane where it appears.
 Travel through the portal is possible only by moving through its front.
 Anything that does so is instantly transported to the other plane, appearing in the unoccupied space nearest to the portal.